-The Nurse Aide Program consists of 96 hours of training, including classroom instruction, laboratory experience, and clinical experience.
-Upon completion of this course, students will receive a Certificate of Achievement and be able to sit for a test given at the American Red Cross in order to be placed on the PA Nurse Aide Registry.
+The Nurse Aide Program is a comprehensive training, including classroom instruction, laboratory experience, and clinical experience.
+Upon completion of this course, students will receive a Certificate of Achievement and be able to sit for a test given at the American Red Cross in order to be placed on the PA Nurse Aide Registry by Pearson Vue.